victronenergy/dynamic-ess/README.md

 By taking the mentioned factors into account, Dynamic ESS builds a comprehensive model of the site to be able to generate a schedule of battery and grid usage for the installation to follow throughout the day to minimize its costs.

+The algorithm does consider tomorrow's prices, consumption and PV yield estimates (from the moment tomorrow's prices are published).
+This is not expressed visually on the graphs because Node-RED implementation is only a proof-of-concept.

 # Disclaimer

 - This is a proof of concept project.
 In the future this implementation in Node-RED will become obsolete as the functionality will move into VRM/Venus OS native.